Bohinj Railway: Operation since 1945

 In 1945, the border between Italy and Yugoslavia moved in the western direction; most parts of the Isonzo valley then belonged to Yugoslavia.
-Until 1948, the branch line Kreplje–Sežana was constructed, at the side of Sežana, it is connected to the historical Austrian Southern Railway.
-This connection enables the traffic between the Southern Railway and this line to avoid Italian territory altogether.
-Due to the political isolation in Europe, the Bohinj Railway lost its importance from 1945 to 1990.
+Until 1948, the Kreplje–Sežana branch line was constructed; near Sežana it connects to the historical Austrian Southern Railway.
+This connection enables traffic between the Southern Railway and this line to avoid Italian territory altogether.
+At this time, the passenger service south of Kreplje ceased, terminating at Sežana instead of continuing into Italy.
+The original southern terminus, Trieste Campo Marzio, thereafter served only local passenger traffic, and entirely closed to passengers in 1960.
+Because of political isolation in Europe, the Bohinj Railway lost its importance from 1945 to 1990.

-After the opening of the Koper Railway in 1967, the transport was processed from the port Koper through the Karst Railway and this line into Germany or Austria.
+After the opening of the Koper Railway in 1967, services ran from Koper via the Karst Railway and this line into Germany or Austria.
 After the earthquake in Friuli in 1976, it was used as a detour for express trains.
-Since the beginning of the 1990er years, the rail transport has been mostly executed via Pivka and Ljubljana, which causes the Soča corridor to decline significantly.
+Since the beginning of the 1990s, rail transport has been mostly via Pivka and Ljubljana, which caused the Soča corridor to decline significantly.

-The accession of Slovenia and other states to the European Union in 2004 and to the Schengen area at the end of 2007 significantly accelerated rail traffic from large parts of Europe to the ports of Trieste and Koper, which are conveniently located especially for the Czech Republic, southern Germany, Slovakia, Austria, and Hungary, by abolishing border controls.
+The accession of Slovenia and other states to the European Union in 2004 and to the Schengen area at the end of 2007 significantly increased rail traffic from large parts of Europe to the ports of Trieste and Koper, which are conveniently located especially for the Czech Republic, southern Germany, Slovakia, Austria, and Hungary, by abolishing border controls.
+Nevertheless, international passenger services on the Bohinj Railway did not resume.